tigergraph/ecosys/demos/guru_scripts/docker/README.md

 1. Install Docker on your OS (choose one)
    - To install Docker for Mac OS, follow this video https://www.youtube.com/watch?v=MU8HUVlJTEY
-     Since the latest macOS devices equipped with M-series chips use the ARM instruction set architecture, you'll need to enable Rosetta to emulate App designed for Intel’s x86 architecture.
-Below is Docker Desktop settings to enable it.
+    The latest macOS devices with M-series chips use ARM architecture, so you'll need Rosetta to emulate apps built for Intel's x86 architecture.
+To enable Rosetta in Docker Desktop, open Docker Desktop → Settings → General → Virtual Machine Options, then check 'Use Rosetta for x86_64/amd64 emulation on Apple Silicon'
      ![Rosetta](./images/Rosetta2.jpg)

    - To install Docker for Linux, follow this instructions.